wandb/wandb/hack/http-header-context.md

 ```

-Using headers from `x_extra_http_headers` in settings works.
+Updated file transfer logic to use the headers from settings.
-The main issue is it is mixed for both wandb api and object storage.
+It works but the main issue is it is mixed for both wandb api and object storage.
 We might consider split them in the proto.
 Though all these proto
 should be internal and does not impact the public API interface.
 Unless we allow user to configure the settings via a python settings class.